 You’ve chosen to form your Limited Liability Company (LLC) in the state of Delaware.
-In order to form your LLC, you must file company formation documents with the state government and one of the main documents needed is the Certificate of Formation.
-We’ll help you through the process of preparing this document.
+In order to form your LLC, you must file company formation documents with the state government.
+One of the main documents needed is the Certificate of Formation.
+This article will guide you through the process of preparing this document.

 Preparing a Certificate of Formation

-The state filing fee is $90 and the usually takes about 1-3 weeks to process.
-If you need a faster approval, you can pay extra for 24-hour expedited processing.
+The state filing fee is $90 and often takes about one to three weeks to process.
+If you need faster approval, you can pay extra for 24-hour expedited processing.
 You can pay the state filing fee with a check or credit card.

 How to Complete and File Your Certificate of Formation

 Submit your LLC name as you would like your business to show in state records.
 The name must include the words “Limited Liability Company” or the abbreviation “L.L.C.” or the designation “LLC”.